How long does pregnancy last in dogs?

-Pregnancy in dogs, also called the gestation period, normally ranges from 57-65 days, with an average of 63 days.
-With a planned breeding, you should record the exact date of mating.
+Pregnancy in dogs, also called the gestation period, normally ranges from 57 to 65 days, with an average of 63 days.
+With a planned breeding, it is important to record the exact date of mating.
 If there are two matings, note the dates and expect birth to occur between 63 and 65 days later.

 What should I do immediately after my female dog has been mated?

-Make sure she does not have the opportunity to mate with other dogs.
-Remember that estrus or 'heat' will continue for several more days, and she could theoretically become pregnant from another dog during this period.
+Make sure your female dog does not have the opportunity to mate with other dogs.
+Remember that estrus or “heat” will continue for several more days, and she could become pregnant from another dog during this period.
 After a planned mating, allow her to rest quietly for a few hours.

 After the sixth week of pregnancy, your dog’s food intake should gradually increase.
-As the fetuses grow, abdominal pressure increases and frequent small meals are advised.
+As the fetuses grow, abdominal pressure increases, and frequent small meals are advised.
 Diets containing high levels of omega-3 docosahexaenoic acid (DHA) have been shown to improve the health and development of puppies and should be considered.
-Discuss DHA-supplemented diets for your pregnant dog with your veterinarian.
+Discuss DHA-supplemented diets with your veterinarian.

-During the last three weeks of pregnancy, your dog's food intake should increase by up to one and a half times the normal level by feeding smaller meals more frequently.
-This will help support your dog’s health and body condition while she is in the final stages of pregnancy and producing milk after whelping.
+During the last three weeks of pregnancy, your dog's food intake should increase by up to 1.5 times the normal level.
+Feed smaller meals more frequently to help support your dog’s health and body condition while she is in the final stages of pregnancy and producing milk after whelping (giving birth).

 Some commonly used medications should be avoided while your dog is pregnant.
 Contact your veterinarian to discuss the use of any supplements and medications.